 I include supplementary messages and information in the plan – for example, anything that might be targeted at particular stakeholders.

 I also start to think about how the language can be used to influence behaviours or engagement (creating social norms, for example) or where I might need some analogies to explain complex details.

-Finally, I summarise a piece of work in less than 140 characters, because if I can’t do that then it’s still to complicated!
-For this project it was:
+Finally, I summarise a piece of work in less than 140 characters, because if I can’t do that then it’s still too complicated.